Ready to go to Greece

 - Make both weekly and daily budgets and stick to them.

 - Prepare your own food.
 It's cheaper than eating out.
 If you do eat out, eat your main meal at noon, rather than in the evening.
 Plan your activities around free, inexpensive, and discounted events.
-Use your International Student ID card to take advantage of special student rates.

 - Take care of your belongings and safeguard your cash, passport and credit cards.
 Loss from carelessness or theft is hard enough to bear at any time, but it is even more distressing abroad.
 Pick-pocketing is common, particularly in spots frequented by tourists.